 In Romans 12, faith is both.
 On the practical side: we are to renew our minds, not to be conformed to the world, not to think too highly of ourselves, to assist others in need, to practice hospitality, to live in harmony with others.
 And yet faith is also full of feeling: with genuine love, enthusiasm, rejoicing with those who rejoice, weeping with those who weep.
 To use Austen’s language, faith is both sense and sensibility.
 I or anyone might resonate with one side more than the other at different points in life, but like both Elinor and Marianne, by God’s grace we can keep growing and changing toward greater health and wholeness.

-Your turn: I’ve never actually read the book, but I’ve seen the film directed by Ang Lee which is a beautiful rendition, and I enjoyed the play.
+Writing/Reflection Prompt: I’ve never actually read the book, but I’ve seen the film directed by Ang Lee which is a beautiful rendition, and I enjoyed the play.
 Have you read/seen Sense & Sensibility?
 Any thoughts?